impleum/BreezeProject/Breeze.BreezeServer/readme.md

 tor.virtualport=80
 ```

-BreezeServer's configuration file can be found in the user's home directory at `.breezeserver/breeze.conf` or `%appdata%\Breeze.BreezeServer\breeze.conf` on Windows.
+PrivacyServer's configuration file can be found in the user's home directory at `.breezeserver/breeze.conf` or `%appdata%\Breeze.BreezeServer\breeze.conf` on Windows.

 | OS | breeze.conf parent directory |
 | --- | --- |